 When it comes to business cards, our 14 pt. gloss cover stock is by far the customer favorite.
 The gloss coating offers extra protection from damage and will give bright solid colors a beautifully lustrous appearance.
 A glossy stock is also the paper of choice for most photo business cards, as headshots and portfolio images will look polished and elegant.

-However, there are many instances in which a matte business card may be a more suitable option.
+However, there are many instances in which a matte business card may be a more suitable option, as our 16 pt.
+Premium Matte paper stock makes its claim to fame as a tied fan-favorite with our glossy stock.
 If your card’s background is predominately black or a very dark color, a matte finish will be much easier on the eyes.
 Certain traditional professions (e.g. attorneys, accountants, military officers) may prefer the restrained look of a matte finish.
-Finally, if you would like the option to write on your business cards, a matte paper stock is more suitable for this purpose
+Finally, if you would like the option to write on your business cards, matte paper stock is more suitable for this purpose.

 Although matte brochures are not as common, there are times when a dull finish might be more appropriate.
 If your brochure design revolves around bold typography or infographics rather than pictures, a matte finish will be more fitting for the end product.
 Additionally, some institutions such as history museums or prestigious universities may find non-glossy paper to be more aligned with the serious nature of their industries.